RubenVerborgh/solid-architecture/server/request-flow.md

   They allows us to determine the required permissions in the next step (which is why we are parsing the body already at this stage).

-- The **authentication** is a string indicating the WebID of the logged-in agent, or `null` if no agent is logged in.
+- The **credentials** are an object with a WebID field indicating the URL of the logged-in agent, which is empty if no agent is logged in.
   To determine this value from the request headers and/or client certificate, the server has access to a list of authenticators, such as WebID-TLS (which reads the WebID from a client certificate)